 Types of laminectomy surgery available

 This type of procedure is a traditional open back surgery and is performed in a hospital.
 Because of the highly invasive nature of this procedure, patients experience an increased risk of infection and postoperative complications.
 The incision to the spine alone cuts through muscles and surrounding tissue, increasing a patient’s risk of permanent muscle damage, excessive blood loss and scar tissue.

 Spinal fusion is also sometimes necessary after a laminectomy to add stability to the spine.
 A hemilaminectomy, in contrast, involves the removal of only one lamina.

-Conventional laminectomy is often a massively invasive back surgery that involves a long hospital stay and a long recovery period.
-Among the conditions treated with this surgery are are:
+Conventional laminectomy is often a highly invasive back surgery that involves a long hospital stay and a long recovery period.
+The most common conditions treated with this surgery include:

 - Spinal stenosis

 If you are suffering from any of these conditions, there is another option for spine surgery: minimally invasive surgery at Laser Spine Institute.